What happens after I submit my application?

 This will provide you with a time and date for your interview and who your interviewer will be.
 Interviews take place at different times for everyone; this is because each application is looked at and assessed individually, so don’t panic if your friend has an interview date sent to them before you do - you haven’t been forgotten!

 Where will the interview take place?

 Depending on government guidelines at the time, your 30 minute interview will either take place face-to-face at Callywith College or over the phone.
 If you are invited to a face-to-face interview and would prefer a telephone interview, please just let us know.

-Does a parent/carer need to attend?
+Does a parent/carer need to attend the interview?

 How can I prepare for the interview?